-- 17.1 By choosing the action STABILITY and by paying 100 Talents to the bank players can move the cube of one of their opponents on the Stability Table one space to the LEFT. - 17.2 When players lose control over a merchandise which was a condition to advance on the Development Chart move their wooden cube back on the Development Chart to the box on the chart, which reinstates the condition the players now fulfill.
+17.1 By choosing the action PAY FOR STABILITY and by paying 100 Talents to the bank players can move the cube of one of their opponents on the Stability Track one space to the LEFT.

+17.2 When players lose control over a merchandise which was a condition to advance on the Development Chart, move their wooden cube back to the box on the chart, which reinstates the condition the players now fulfill.